-3.4 Where a matter arises at a meeting which is a sensitive interest as defined underparagraph 2.4, Members do not have to declare the nature of their interest but must follow therules regarding non-participation.

-3.75 On a written request made to the council's Monitoring Officer, usuallypreferably in advance of the meeting, the Monitoring Officer may council may on the advice of the Monitoring Officer following consultation, where reasonably practicable, with either one of number of Members business; or 2) considers that without the dispensation the representation of different political groups would be so upset as to alter the likely outcome of any vote; or 3) considers that

--the Independent Persons or the Chair of Audit & Standards Committee - grant a Member a dispensation to participate in a discussion and/or vote on a matter at a meeting where theywould otherwise not be allowed to if the Monitoring Officer council believes 1) that the

------otherwise prohibited from taking part in the meeting would be so great a proportion of the relevant body as to impede the transaction of the
+- 3.4 Where a matter arises at a meeting which is a sensitive interest as defined under paragraph 2.4, Members do not have to declare the nature of their interest but must follow the rules regarding non-participation. - 3.5 On a written request made to the council's Monitoring Officer, the council may on the advice of the Monitoring Officer following consultation, where reasonably practicable, with the Independent Person or Chair of Audit & Standards Committee - grant a Member a dispensation to participate in a discussion and/or vote on a matter at a meeting where they would otherwise not be allowed to if the council believes that the number of Members otherwise prohibited from taking part in the meeting would impede the transaction of the business; or it is in the interests of the inhabitants in the council's area to allow the Member to take part or it is otherwise appropriate to grant a dispensation.

-- it is in the interests of the inhabitants in the council's area to allow the Member to take part; or 4) considers that it is otherwise appropriate to grant a dispensation. - 3.86 Members are not required to register or declare an interest that is shared with ordinary members of the public living or working in the area (such as the payment of, or liability to pay, council tax, or having bins collected) or that arises simply from being a Member (such as Members' allowances); or where the interest is otherwise de minimis.

-3.97 Accordingly, no Member will need a dispensation to take part in the business of setting the council tax or precept or local arrangements for council tax reduction schemes, because it is a decision affecting the generality of the public in the council's area, rather than one or more individual.-
+- 3.6 Members are not required to register or declare an interest that is shared with ordinary members of the public living or working in the area (such as the payment of, or liability to pay, council tax, or having bins collected) or that arises simply from being a Member (such as Members' allowances); or where the interest is otherwise de minimis. - 3.7 Accordingly, no Member will need a dispensation to take part in the business of setting the council tax or precept or local arrangements for council tax reduction schemes, because it is a decision affecting the generality of the public in the council's area, rather than one or more individual Members.